DmytroY/EPAM_Flask/README.md

 ```
 (venv)mydir> gunicorn micropeutist.application:app
 ```
-By default web application will be available at address http://127.0.0.1:8000/ API will be available at address http://127.0.0.1:8000/API/
+By default web application will be available at address http://127.0.0.1:8000/ .
+API will be available at address http://127.0.0.1:8000/API/

 Also you can run the appliation with Flask development server:
 ```
 (venv)mydir>flask --app micropeutist.application run
 ```
-In this case web application will be available at address http://127.0.0.1:5000/ API will be available at address http://127.0.0.1:5000/API/
+In this case web application will be available at address http://127.0.0.1:5000/ .
+API will be available at address http://127.0.0.1:5000/API/

 ---------------------------
-Please see detailed API specification in **documentation** folder.
+Detailed API specification you can find in **documentation** folder.